castacks/tartanair_tools/README.md

 ### Download data to your local machine

 We provide a python script `download_training.py` for the data downloading.
-You can also take look at the [URL list](download_training_zipfiles.txt) to download the spesific files you want.
+You can also take a look at the [URL list](download_training_zipfiles.txt) to download the specific files you want.

 * Install dependencies

-  `pip install boto3`
+  `pip install boto3 colorama minio`

 * Specify an output directory